fordjes/sdn-labs/05B_ADVANCED.md

   `student@beachhead:~$` `sudo ip netns exec dhcp-bowser ip addr add 172.16.2.150/24 dev dhcp-bowser`

 0. A lightweight DHCP and caching DNS server, *dnsmasq* service provides network infrastructure for small networks: DNS, DHCP, router advertisement and network boot.
 It is designed to be lightweight and have a small footprint, suitable for resource constrained routers and firewalls.
-It has also been widely used for tethering on smartphones and portable hotspots, and to support virtual networking in virtualisation frameworks.
+It has also been widely used for tethering on smartphones and portable hotspots, and to support virtual networking in virtualization frameworks.
 Supported platforms include Linux (with glibc and uclibc), Android, BSD, and Mac OS X. In the next step, start the *dnsmasq* service in the *dhcp-peach* network namespace.

   `student@beachhead:~$` `sudo ip netns exec dhcp-peach dnsmasq --interface=dhcp-peach --dhcp-range=172.16.2.51,172.16.2.149,255.255.255.0`